 - The pressure of the tap water.
 Normally, the pressure of tap water is 40-80psi.
 Pressure lower than that will reduce the effectiveness of the system.
 Pressure is needed to force the water through the RO filter.

 - The contaminants in the tap water.
 Some types of impurities reduce the effectiveness of the system.
 Also, the number of different contaminants determine the effectiveness of the system.
+Over time the filters will get plugged up and need to be replaced.

 - The quality of the membranes and filters.
 Always ensure your RO system is using the best filters in the market.